Legally reviewed by:

 Privacy Settings on Social Media Aren’t Always Guaranteed

 Many believe that setting their social media profiles to private will protect them from scrutiny.
 While privacy settings can offer some protection, they are not foolproof.
+Social media sites have different privacy settings, but none can fully protect your account in wrongful death lawsuits or other legal cases.
 In a wrongful death case, your social media posts can still be subpoenaed and used as evidence, regardless of your account’s privacy status.
+It is also important to avoid tagging the deceased or their family members to protect your wrongful death case online and prevent unwanted attention.

 Courts have granted access to private social media content in many cases, especially when it is deemed relevant to the legal matter at hand.
-Even if you carefully manage your privacy settings, there’s no guarantee that your posts won’t be used against you.
+Even if you carefully manage your account privacy settings, there’s no guarantee that your posts won’t be used against you in wrongful death cases or other legal cases.
 The best action is to limit your social media activity or avoid posting altogether until your case is resolved.

 Avoid Social Media Entirely to Safeguard Your Wrongful Death Case

 The most effective way to protect your case from potential harm is to avoid social media altogether until your legal matters are resolved.
-Even a seemingly harmless post can be misconstrued and used to your disadvantage.
+Social media can affect the outcome of your legal case, as anything posted—including comments, photos, or videos—can be used as evidence and may influence how your case is perceived.

 It’s not just about your own posts – ask your friends and family to refrain from mentioning you or your situation online.
 Investigators may search far and wide for any information that could be detrimental to your case, so it’s best to minimize your online presence entirely.